If you’re researching dentures, check out our detailed guide below.

 Cost is also impacted by whether you have dental insurance or not.

-The cheaper the price, the lower the quality is likely to be.
-Whilst not always the cost, the cheaper options will likely not last as long, with less opportunity in the fitting process to tweak the fit.
+The cheaper the price of dentures, the lower the quality is likely to be.
+Whilst this is not always the case, the cheaper options will likely not last as long, with less opportunity during the fitting process to tweak the fit.

 It is common for cheaper dentures to look fake, whereas those that use premium materials fit better and look more natural.